Title: Body By Science

 “From a statistical standpoint, the differences between the once per week group and the twice per week group were not significant (P=0.757).
 However, from a practical standpoint, the percentage of strength gained by the twice per week group (60%) was higher than that gained by the once per week group (38%).
 Therefore, individuals with performance related goals, such as athletes, might consider performing the leg press exercise two or more times per week.”

-McGuff and Little appear to have ignored this caution and the details of this study.
-Its failure to find a statistically significant difference between training once and twice weekly was most likely due to its inclusion of only 21 subjects, not evidence that training once or twice weekly produce the same results.
-Moreover, like the previously discussed studies, this one proved that people make excellent progress training a muscle group twice weekly, and better than training only once weekly, which should not occur if resistance training is as stressful and the body is as fragile and limited in adaptation ability as McGuff and Little claim in Body By Science.
+McGuff and Little appear to have ignored or glossed over the details of this study, along with the authors' caution regarding interpretation of their failure to find a statistically significant difference between training once and twice weekly.
+Moreover, like the previously discussed studies, this one proved that people make excellent progress training a muscle group twice weekly, and about 50% better than training only once weekly, which should not occur if a single bout of normal resistance training causes the degree of muscle damage suggested in Body By Science.

-In summary, the research that McGuff and Little cite in Body By Science fails to provide much support for their claims that a single set of normal resistance exercise produces extreme muscle damage requiring at least a week to repair, and that one set per muscle group per session produces effects similar to multiple sets per muscle group per session, or that one training session per week produces the same results as multiple session per week.
-In short the studies they have cited provided no support for their protocol at all; in fact, the studies they have cited disprove their key claims about resistance training volume, frequency, and recovery.
+In summary, the research that McGuff and Little cite in Body By Science fails to provide much support for their claims that 1) a single set of normal or super slow resistance exercise produces extreme muscle damage requiring at least a week to repair, 2) one set per muscle group per session produces effects similar to multiple sets per muscle group per session, or 3) one training session per week produces the same results as multiple session per week.
+In fact, the studies they have cited seem to disprove their key claims about resistance training volume, frequency, and recovery.